Nino Niederreiter: Carolina Hurricanes

 On 17 January 2019, Niederreiter was traded to the Carolina Hurricanes in exchange for Victor Rask.
 Niederreiter and Rask's offensive production had slipped with their previous teams, and the teams hoped that a change in scenery would benefit the respective players and organizations.
 Neiderreiter's scoring, which had only amounted to nine goals and 23 points in 46 games with the Wild that season, improved as the Hurricanes had hoped.
 In the remaining 36 games Neiderreiter played with Carolina, he scored 14 goals and 30 points, nearly as many as he had with Minnesota for the entire previous season.

 Nashville Predators and Winnipeg Jets

 On 21 July 2022, Niederreiter as a free agent signed a two-year, $8 million contract with the Nashville Predators.
 However, despite good production from Neiderreiter with 18 goals through 56 games, the Predators struggled to stay competitive in the 2022–23 season.
-On 25 February 2023, Neiderreiter was traded to Central Division rivals, the Winnipeg Jets, in exchange for a second-round pick in the 2024 NHL Entry Draft.
+On 25 February 2023, Neiderreiter was traded to Central Division rivals, the Winnipeg Jets, in exchange for a second-round pick in the 2024 NHL entry draft.

 On 4 December 2023, Niedderreiter re-signed a three-year, $12 million contract with the Jets.
+Niederreiter played his 1,000th NHL game on December 13, 2025, becoming the first Swiss-born and 416th overall player to reach the mark.